Secondary Teacher Education

 See also Physical Education

-The College offers three internationally recognised qualifications for students who wish to train as secondary school teachers.
+The College offers two internationally recognised qualifications for students who wish to train as secondary school teachers.

 - The Graduate Diploma in Teaching and Learning (Secondary) is a one-year graduate qualification for those who already hold a degree.
 The graduate diploma is currently offered on campus in Christchurch with an intake in early February.